-How profitable a bank is affects its safety and soundness.
-Earnings may be retained by the bank, increasing its capital cushion, or be used to address problematic loans, likely making the bank better able to withstand economic shocks.
-Conversely, losses lessen a bank's ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand financial shocks.
+Obviously, banks that are losing money have less ability to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one important way to measure a bank's earnings.
-St. Charles Bank & Trust Company's most recent annualized quarterly return on equity was 7.24 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
+St. Charles Bank & Trust Company's most recent annualized quarterly return on equity was 7.91 percent, below the national average of 8.10 percent.

-The bank recorded net income of $4.6 million on total equity of $125.8 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.88 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $10.0 million on total equity of $127.2 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.96 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.